 - Milestone inspections for condominiums 3+ stories at 25-30 years, with new Structural Integrity Reserve Studies (SIRS) requirements every 10 years affecting condo values.

-The lender will order an appraisal to confirm market value supporting your loan, typically taking 1-3 weeks.
+The lender will order an appraisal to confirm the market value supporting your loan, typically taking 1-3 weeks.

 Step 5: Secure Your Financing and Insurance